 The school snacks (sandwich or snack) are prepared in the school canteens in 90% of the schools.
-If there are no canteens in the schools, the sandwiches/snacks were provided through licensed suppliers (eg: bakers).
+If there are no canteens in the schools, the sandwiches/snacks are provided through licensed suppliers (e.g. bakeries).
 The program did not use any packaged or processed foods.
 To limit food waste, breakfasts are made in the mornings according to the number of pupils present in school that day.

-ALL-DAY OPTIONAL PRIMARY SCHOOLS
+LUNCH FOR ALL-DAY OPTIONAL PRIMARY SCHOOLS

-Lead implementer(s): Department of Primary Education/Office of All-Day Schools
+Lead implementer(s): Department of Primary Education, Office of All-Day Schools